 At the end of the day, you will spend another night in Borgarnes, ready for your adventure on the Snæfellsnes Peninsula tomorrow.

 Today, you will spend your last day on the road to explore a peninsula so diverse and packed with attractions that it is often named ‘Iceland in Miniature’: Snæfellsnes.
-As this epithet implies, many of your favourite Icelandic features will be covered as you travel.
+As this epithet implies, many of your favorite Icelandic features will be covered as you travel.

 Next, you will come to the beach of Ytri-Tunga, which is one of the country’s most reliable places for seal-watching.
 Just offshore, you are more than likely to see a few relaxing on the rocks or frolicking in the surrounding waters.